StoutSheep/GWW/README.md

 # GWW

-A BCIT Student project for a small wholesale buisness.
+A BCIT Student project for a small wholesale buisness to generate sales Invoices.

 This codebase contains the source C# code for a Windows 10 application utilizing C# WinForms.
 This program allows users to Create, Update, Read and Delete (CRUD) invoices in a MySQL database.
 A employee would use the program for the following activities:

 * Process and save customer orders
 * Checking an order before shipment